European Bank for Reconstruction and Development: Membership

 To become a member of the bank, a country needs to fit the EBRD's Articles of Agreement.
 These Articles stipulate that a country can only become a Member State if it is a state in Europe or a non-European member of the IMF.
 Institutions like the European Union and the EIB also participate in the bank operations.
-Since its fondation the EBRD has almost doubled in membership size.
+Since its foundation the EBRD has almost doubled in membership size.
 The latest accessions to the bank are countries located in Africa.

 Shareholders

 Public banking

 The EBRD is a public bank, meaning that public institutions such as states are shareholders in those institutions.
-More precisely, public financial institutions are controlled major predominantly by public authorities (more than 50%) whereas in institutions with public participations, public authorities aren’t majority shareholders.
-Public banks were particularly involved in the economic transition of the former Soviet Republics and Central and Eastern European countries as private banks and other sources of financing didn’t want to invest for reasons such as those countries’ macroeconomic difficulties as well as political reasons regarding the country’s stability for instance.
+More precisely, public financial institutions are controlled major predominantly by public authorities (more than 50%) whereas in institutions with public participations, public authorities aren't majority shareholders.
+Public banks were particularly involved in the economic transition of the former Soviet Republics and Central and Eastern European countries as private banks and other sources of financing didn't want to invest for reasons such as those countries’ macroeconomic difficulties as well as political reasons regarding the country’s stability for instance.